adaptive-democracy/hopeful-path/talks/talk.democracy.md

 ## why square root?

-paper has to do with "linear cost curves"
+has to do with "linear cost curves"

 ![](/linear-cost-curves.png)